Show All Teachers

 Teaches in-person at The Magic Flute

 “Katie has now been my daughter's Flute Teacher for the past two years.
 She is also teaching piano to my younger daughter.
 All I hear when I walk by their lessons is happiness and joy.
 I also hear beautiful flute and piano playing.
 My daughters have developed a love for the flute and piano and Kaitlyn has helped foster that for sure.
 She is so upbeat and knowledgeable, all at the same time.
 Extremely patient as well.
 And really no pressure at all.
-Katie brings joy into learning. — Allison
+Katie brings joy into learning." — Allison

 I started mentoring younger musicians, as a real job, as a teenager.
 It is a great privilege to be an influence in a young musician’s education, and it is especially important to teach young people to cherish their music, no matter the instrument or the level of skill.
 I believe that music is one of the closest things we have to real magic in our lives.